Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Motivation and Problem Formulation

 where $\bm{F}:\mathbb{R}^d\to\mathbb{R}^d$ is the drift, $\bm{\Sigma}:\mathbb{R}^d\to\mathbb{R}^{d\times m}$ is the diffusion factor, and the parameters are partitioned into drift parameters $\bm{\alpha}$ and diffusion parameters $\bm{\beta}$.
 When we treat them jointly we write $\bm{\theta}=(\bm{\alpha},\bm{\beta})$.

 For clarity of exposition we assume that~\eqref{eq:sde_motivation} is ergodic with a unique invariant (steady-state) density $\rho_{\bm{\theta}}(\bm{x})$.
 Extensions to non-stationary or cyclo-stationary settings are possible and are used later in the response-theoretic developments (see App.~\ref{sec:derivation_gfdt}).
-For any observable $\mathcal{A}:\mathbb{R}^d\to\mathbb{R}$ with $\mathcal{A}\in L^1(\rho_{\bm{\theta}})$, we denote the ensemble expectation under the invariant law by
+The ergodicity assumption guarantees that time averages along a single long trajectory converge to ensemble averages, which is the practical basis for the estimators developed below.
+For any observable $\mathcal{A}:\mathbb{R}^d\to\mathbb{R}$ that is integrable with respect to $\rho_{\bm{\theta}}$, we denote the ensemble expectation under the invariant law by